Detailed guides to painful problems, treatments & more

 How sensitization works

 This awful thing is actually quite easy to create in the lab, like a mad scientist’s monster.
 Any kind of noxious stimuli can trigger the change — anything that hurts skin, muscles or organs — and it can be reliably detected with special equipment.
 The role of sensitization in several common diseases34 has been well-documented, and could even be provoked by an irritant as unremarkable as muscle aches.5 It can also persist and worsen in the absence without apparent provocation.
-And there’s peripheral sensitization too.6
+It remains unclear whether sensitization is inherently persistent, persistent under some circumstances, or just easily sustained by ongoing minor noxious stimuli.

 The existence of central sensitization is not in doubt.
-What is still unknown is why it happens to some people and not others.
+Almost everything else remains an open question, especially why it happens to some people and not others.
 Both environment and genetics are probably factors — aren’t they always? — but which genes, and what things in the environment?
 We just do not know yet, although we can certainly make an educated guess that it probably involves stress:

 Chronic pain often outlives its original causes, worsens over time, and takes on a puzzling life of its own … there is increasing evidence that over time, untreated pain eventually rewrites the central nervous system, causing pathological changes to the brain and spinal cord, and that these in turn cause greater pain.
 Even more disturbingly, recent evidence suggests that prolonged pain actually damages parts of the brain, including those involved in cognition.